pact-foundation/pact-ruby/README.md

 #### 7. Run the specs again.

 Green!
 You now have a pact file that can be used to verify your expectations in the provider project.
+Now, rinse and repeat for ALL the likely status codes that may be returned (recommend 400, 404, 500 and 401/403 if there is authorisation.)

 ### Service Provider project